angr/angr-doc/HELPWANTED.md

 ### Path explosion

-Many approaches \(such as [Veritesting](https://users.ece.cmu.edu/~dbrumley/pdf/Avgerinos et al._2014_Enhancing Symbolic Execution with Veritesting.pdf)\) attempt to mitigate the path explosion problem in symbolic execution.
+Many approaches \(such as [Veritesting](https://users.ece.cmu.edu/~dbrumley/pdf/'Avgerinos et al._2014_Enhancing Symbolic Execution with Veritesting.pdf')\) attempt to mitigate the path explosion problem in symbolic execution.
 However, despite these efforts, path explosion is still _the_ main problem preventing symbolic execution from being mainstream.

 angr provides an excellent base to implement new techniques to control path explosion.
-Most approaches can be easily implemented as [Exploration Techniques](http://angr.io/api-doc/angr.html#angr.exploration_techniques.ExplorationTechnique) and quickly evaluated \(for example, on the [CGC dataset](https://github.com/CyberGrandChallenge/samples).
+Most approaches can be easily implemented as [Exploration Techniques](http://angr.io/api-doc/angr.html#angr.exploration_techniques.ExplorationTechnique) and quickly evaluated \(for example, on the [CGC dataset](https://github.com/CyberGrandChallenge/samples)\).